 The word POLICY alone inspires a wince just reading it!
 A policy is the ‘how to’ and “what to do’, for specific individuals or groups.
 No one likes being told what to do or how to do it, right?
 When it comes to protecting assets, a policy is critical.
-Since Information IS an asset, it is essential that information is protected and controlled.
-More specifically, how it is accessed, used, changed, communicated and even destroyed.
+Since Information IS an asset, information must be protected and controlled.
+More specifically, how it is accessed, used, changed, communicated, and even destroyed.

 What is an Information Security Policy?

 An Information Security Policy is the ‘how to’, ‘what to do’, and even ‘what NOT to do’ for information within an environment.
 The policy:

 - Defines what information is going to be protected

 - Defines and communicates the protection measures that will be used

 - Defines the controls needed to access, use, modify, communicate and destroy

 - Sets guidelines on how the controls are implemented (Think Procedures!)

 - Communicates the controls used to manage information